Optimal Particle-Conserved Linear Encoding for Practical Fermionic Simulation: Fermionic Gate Complexity

-The segment code in Ref. \cite{Steudtner_2018} and Polylog code in Ref. \cite{kirby2022second} circumvent this problem by imposing constraints on the encoder.
-In particular, the segment code uses its block structure on the encoder to ensure that the $N$-particle states are mapped into $N$-particle states belonging to the set $S_{\hat{O}}$ in our notation.
+The segment code in Ref. \cite{Steudtner_2018} and polylog code in Ref. \cite{kirby2022second} circumvent \cheng{the problem of decoding} by imposing constraints on the encoder.
+Segment code employs block structure on the encoder to ensure that the \cheng{compressed} $N$-particle states can be \cheng{locally distinguished upon encoding}, partially preserving locality in fermionic gate operations.
 Although the corresponding explicit gate complexity is not specified, it is polynomial in both $N$ and $M$ based on the construction.
-Meanwhile, the Polylog code further exploits the block structure on the encoder and QSP to approximately implement the $Z$-strings.
-The single Pauli-$Z$ operator is first encoded into a sum of Pauli-$Z$ operators, rescaled by a cosine function necessary for the final QSP polynomial transformation, which maps the cosine eigenvalues to a step function, the desired property of an encoded Pauli-$Z$ operator, with a gate complexity lower bounded by $\mathcal{O}(N^2 \log M^4)$.
+Meanwhile, the Polylog code further exploits \cheng{encoding with} block structure and Bravyi-Kitaev transformation for a more efficient fermionic information representation, and QSP to approximately implement single qubit Pauli Z operators, with a gate complexity lower scaling as $\mathcal{O}(N^2 \log M^4)$.

-These approaches offer solutions to the gate scalability problem.
-In general, the constraints on the encoder for scalable fermionic gate representation can be translated to whether the fermionic information, sign, and state, can be efficiently decoded from the encoded entangled state quantum mechanically.
-That is, the quantum analogy of our FED algorithm.
-Efficient constructions are available in existing techniques such as the variational quantum autoencoder (VAE) \cite{rocchetto_VAE_2018}.